-Through AZE, we have identified 588 sites for 920 species of mammals, birds, amphibians, reptiles, conifers, and reef-building corals, providing a tool to defend against many of the most predictable species losses.
+Through AZE, we have identified 853 sites for 1,483 species across 18 taxonomic groups, providing a tool to defend against many of the most predictable species losses.

 At ABC, we use AZE to prioritize our site-based conservation work, such as reserve creation, focusing first on AZE bird species and sites.
-Examples include the Huembo Reserve in Peru, created to protect the Marvelous Spatuletail, and El Paujil Reserve in Colombia, which safeguards the Blue-billed Curassow.
+Examples include the Yunguilla Reserve in Ecuador, created to protect the Pale-headed Brush-finch, and El Paujil Reserve in Colombia, which safeguards the Blue-billed Curassow.

 AZE sites are a subset of Key Biodiversity Areas (KBA), defined as "sites contributing significantly to the global persistence of biodiversity."
 A Global Standard for the identification of KBAs was launched in 2016.
 Confirmed AZE sites represent those KBAs identified under criterion A1e in this Standard.
 Over 15,000 KBAs have been identified to date in terrestrial, freshwater, and marine ecosystems and in all countries worldwide.